StudyFrenchSpanish

 It is one area Memrise failed to improve.
 You will get exhausted by doing the same thing again and again.

-Despite a big team, they didn’t care to optimize their lessons.
+Despite being a big team, they didn’t care to optimize their lessons.
 And that is the one reason I had to quit midway.

 3. Memrise is only vocabulary focused